We certify and help conserve starry sky parks, communities, and places around the world

 Administrative Leaders

-Julia Puester, Board Vice Chair
+Julia Puester, Board Chair

 Mike Pach, Secretary